DrixoX/kanna6-bot/README.md

 ;invite ✩ Shows you the support server and the bot invite link

 ;avatar ✩ See your avatar

-;ban ✩ Ban a user from a server

-;kick ✩ Kick a user from a server

 ;nuke ✩ Nuke the channel